-With over 500.000 unique visitors in 2017, and more than 3,000 articles published, Inexhibit.com is one the world’s most influential web magazines exclusively dedicated to art, design, and architecture in Europe and the United States.
+With over 500.000 unique visitors in 2017 and more than 3,000 articles published, Inexhibit.com is one the world’s most influential web magazines focused on art, design, and architecture, especially in Europe and the United States

 Inexhibit photo repository

 A feature, which sets Inexhibit apart from other web magazines, is that we produce internally many among the photographs used in our own articles (internally also meaning that we have all commercial and authorship rights on such images since they are directly realized by our staff photographers).

 Furthermore, we permanently maintain an over 10,000-piece photo repository of exclusive photographs.
 To date, institutions and media companies that use of our images include CNN (6), BBC (7), the Royal Institute of British Architects (8), Tate (9), Architectural Record (10), Architectural Digest (11), Slate (12), Domus (13), La Repubblica (14), Il Corriere della Sera (15), University of Michigan (16), Indiana University (17), University of California – San Diego, Wired (18), Serpentine Galleries (19), Yahoo (20), El Pais (21), Vogue (22), RTBF (23), and The Guardian (24), among others.

 Bianchini & Lusiardi Associati – VAT Reg. nr.
 IT01205680190

 External contributions by